 Who We Are

 Volunteers can change somebody’s life.
-In 2014 volunteers gave over 34,000 pro bono hours to assist our clients.
+Last year, volunteers gave over 34,000 pro bono hours to assist our clients.
 Our volunteers include partners and associates at major law firms, in-house corporate counsel, solo and small firm practitioners, young lawyers, paralegals, law students, college students and an array of individuals concerned about ensuring access to justice.
 Our staff is committed to providing training, mentorship, samples, technical assistance, and Spanish and Vietnamese translation and interpretation to support our pro bono volunteers.

 Who We Serve